 Our research relies on building new computational methods to address new engineering problems.
 That means we write our own codes and go through rigorous exercises of software design, development and testing.
-We advocate the use of version control and keep our codes on git servers.
+We advocate the use of version control and collaborative development and keep our codes on git servers.
 We participate in multiple international projects, including SU2, Nektar++, and Incompact3D, on high-fidelity fluid-structure interaction and multidisciplinary optimization.
-Our purpose is to share our codes with the wider community once they are sufficiently mature for others to benefit from it.
-The codes below are (or will be shortly) available for others to use under a BSD open-source license.
+Our purpose is to share our codes with the wider community once they are sufficiently mature for others to benefit from it, and also for traceability of our published results.

 |SHARPy||Simulation of High-Aspect Ratio Planes (and HAWT)||Duessler, Goizueta, Muñoz||del Carre, Hesse, Maraniello Murua, Simpson|

 |SU2||Aerodynamic optimization and FSI||Gomes, Simiriotis, Venkatesan-Crome||Sanchez|

 Most of our research is sponsored by the UK Engineering and Physical Sciences Research Council and as such we have the commitment to make freely and openly available our research outputs.
 All our software is directly available for download via github and distributed under very permissive open source licenses.
 Most recent papers we have published include a reference to the version of those tools for reproducibility, and we often release as well the input data decks with model data (e.g., the aeroelastic model of the X-HALE).
 Elsewhere, and while we monitor the development of the college policy on data management, the only effective way to distribute any data files is via direct request, so please contact us at firstname.lastname@example.org and we will do our best to reply promptly.